We’ll tell you more about the assessment process when you register for the Independent Living Standards, but briefly there are four stages:

-When you register for the erosh Code of Practice to ensure the accreditation process is as painless and efficient as it can be, we have set about below our expectations of you and what you can expect from us.
+When you register for the erosh Independent Living Standards to ensure the accreditation process is as painless and efficient as it can be, we have set about below our expectations of you and what you can expect from us.

 We expect you to:

 - Nominate a Lead Officer, senior enough to take decisions in relation to the accreditation process, who will be the main point of contact; and let us know if there is a change to this role.

 - Provide sufficient and appropriate resources to facilitate successful completion of the accreditation process.

 - Ensure the evidence you present reflects an accurate representation of service delivery.